John Evetts: Early life and First World War

 Born in 1891 in Naini Tal, West Bengal, India, John Fullerton Evetts was educated at Lancing College and the Royal Military College, Sandhurst.
 Upon passing out from Sandhurst, Evetts was commissioned as a second lieutenant into the Cameronians (Scottish Rifles) on 19 September 1911.
 Among his fellow graduates were three future general officers, Kenneth Anderson, Eric Nares and Montagu Stopford.

 Evetts, promoted on 1 July 1913 to lieutenant, fought on the Western Front during the First World War.
-Promoted to the temporary rank of captain on 10 August 1915, and captain on 1 October 1915, he was awarded the Military Cross (MC) and mentioned in despatches while serving with the Machine Gun Corps (MGC).
+Promoted to the temporary rank of captain on 10 August 1915, and captain on 1 October 1915, he was awarded the Military Cross (MC) in January 1918 and was mentioned in despatches while serving with the Machine Gun Corps (MGC).
 Serving from April 1917 as a brigade major with the 26th Brigade, part of the 15th (Scottish) Division, a Kitchener's Army formation, he ended the war as a temporary major, having been promoted to that rank on 9 February 1916.